herraa1/msx-joyblue-v2/README.md

 | _JOYPWR_   | On             | board electronics get power from MSX computer via joystick port(s)       |

 > [!NOTE]
-> If you plug a +5V USB power supply to the USB mini connector, the adapter will turn on unconditionally irrespective of the _MSXPOWER_ switch position.
+> If you plug a +5V USB power supply to the USB mini connector, the adapter will turn on unconditionally irrespective of the _JOYPWR_ switch position.
 >

 | **Button**   | **Description**                                                                             |